 I’ve read Bread and Wine: Readings for Lent and Easter, a compilation of several spiritual authors.

-This year, I’m reading Grounded: Finding God in the World-A Spiritual Revolution by Diana Butler Bass.
+Last year, I read Grounded: Finding God in the World-A Spiritual Revolution by Diana Butler Bass.

-My littlest one worked through Bible Treasures.
+My littlest one worked through Bible Treasures when he was very young.
 It’s a great scripture workbook trilogy for young kids.
 I read the Bible story aloud to him and we worked through the questions and catechism together each day.

-My middle girls and and now my son are working through Studying God’s Word.
-They’re almost completely independent with this, reading their Bibles and answering the comprehension, thinking questions, and activities for each lesson.
-They do an entire lesson every day, overachievers.
+My son is now working through Studying God’s Word.
+He is almost completely independent with this, reading their Bibles and answering the comprehension, thinking questions, and activities for each lesson.
+I often help and do review.

-My teen is completed Manual of Christian Doctrine, Second Edition, Grades 11-12.
+My eldest completed Manual of Christian Doctrine, Second Edition, Grades 11-12.
 She did a lesson each week and we discussed it.

 I’ve read Walking on Water: Reflections on Faith and Art – which is very autobiographical, written by Madeleine L’Engle.
 I highly recommend this book to all creatives.